MattDog06/Nuki-MQTT-auto.-Discovery/README.md

 Python script for creating Home Assistant MQTT auto. discovery topics for a Nuki Smart Lock 3.0 Pro with enabled MQTT client. (currently only available in the beta firmware) Execute this script once to create a MQTT device with all necessary entities.

 ## Usage

+Just copy the URL of this repository and add it under HACS --> Custom Repositories (Category: Python-Script)

 ### Paramters

 | Parameter | Type | Required | Description | Example |